kevthunder/serverless-plugin-import-resources/readme.md

-# serverless-plugin-import-ressources
+# serverless-plugin-import-resources

 **This is highly experimental, use at your own risk.**

-This plugin in ment to help importing ressource into an existing stack
+This plugin in ment to help importing resources into an existing stack

-Currently handled ressources types
+Currently handled resources types
 - AWS::S3::Bucket
 - AWS::DynamoDB::Table